AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 For maintenance updates prior to 2023, see [Previous Maintenance Updates](#previous-maintenance-updates)

+## Updates in March 2023

++++**(Planned) Maintenance Update on March 2, 2023**

+**Cannot add cards when grouping is applied**

+_Boards_

+When a user is viewing a board that has a grouping applies, and attempts to add a card, the user can only enter the name of the card.
+The rest of the card fields are disabled, including the [!UICONTROL Save] button.

+If the user changes the grouping to [!UICONTROL None], the issue remains.
+The user must change the grouping to [!UICONTROL None] and then refresh the page to restore the ability to add a card.

+**Link to a comment redirects to [!UICONTROL Details] page**

+_Updates_

+When a user follows a link to a comment on an object in Workfront, the update stream loads briefly, and then the user is redirected to the object's [!UICONTROL Details] area.
+This may occur if the user clicks the link from an email or pastes the link into their browser.

+This currently affects only Document objects.

+**[!DNL Workfront Proof]: Print Summary does not load**

+_[!UICONTROL Workfront Proof]_

+When a user attempts to load the Print Summary page, the page appears to be loading, but never loads.

++++

 ## Updates in February 2023

 +++**Maintenance Update on February 23, 2023**